deep-spectrum/Ares-IQ/ares-iq-extensions/Documentation/STANDARDS.rst

 2. The existing Python library/API has major performance issues.

-The reasoning of adding the extension must be docummented with benchmarks if applicable.
+The reasoning of adding the extension must be documented with benchmarks if applicable.

 1) Language
 ===========